truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 For more information on formatting and using cron jobs, see [Managing Cron Jobs]({{< relref "ManageCronJobsSCALE.md" >}}).
 {{< /expand >}}

-The TrueNAS app is configured with all the required environment variables, but if you want to further customize you container, click **Add** to the right of **Additional Environment Variables** for each to enter the variable(s) and values(s).
+The TrueNAS app is configured with all the required environment variables, but if you want to further customize the container, click **Add** to the right of **Additional Environment Variables** for each to enter the variable(s) and values(s).
 {{< /expand >}}
 Enter the network configuration settings.
 Enter the default port **30027** in **WebUI Port**.